evanthegrayt/dotfiles/README.md

 [here](https://github.com/evanthegrayt/vimfiles)

 ### Disclaimer
-Obviously, this is set up for my workflow, so don't be surprised if some stuff doesn't work for you.
+Obviously, the dotfiles in the `resource` directory are set up for my workflow, so don't be surprised if some things don't work for you, or if you don't like my setup.

+### Reporting Bugs
+These are my config files, so a "bug" for you is probably not a "bug" for me;
+however, if you see things that could be done more efficiently, anything that is implemented incorrectly, or you find an actual bug in one of the scripts, please let me know by creating an issue in the repository detailing the problem.
+If it's truly an issue, I'll fix it; otherwise, if it's a configuration preference, I suggest that you fork the repository and add your own customizations.